Roxxers/ansible-role-certbot-ovh/README.md

 Installs and configures Certbot (for Let's Encrypt).

+## What's Changed

+This is a small fork of the geerlingguy/ansible-role-certbot role to add installing the ovh plugin package.
+If you don't have the very narrow requirements I do for my work (install ovh plugin before certbot tries to create new certificates), then you can ignore this repo.

 ## Requirements

 If installing from source, Git is required.
 You can install Git using the `geerlingguy.git` role.